 Rhodiola is a tonic herb native to the cold harsh climates of Siberia, Tibet, Northeast China and Mongolia, where drinking strong decoctions of the root tea has been consumed for centuries to help acclimate to high mountainous altitudes as well as sustain high energy levels needed for living in these environments.

-Today this herbal root, taken as a decocted tea and/or encapsulated or powdered hot water extract, is distinctly famous for its ability to decrease the secretion of cortisol, otherwise known as the "stress hormone".
+Today this herbal root, taken as a decocted tea, powder or extract, is distinctly famous for its ability to decrease the secretion of cortisol, otherwise known as the "stress hormone".
 It is in fact one of the top herbal adjuncts, along with a health-promoting diet and lifestyle, for relieving daily stress and anxiety.

 Helpful as a nourishing restorative tonic herb for issues like adrenal fatigue, it has also been shown to effectively alleviate conditions such as insomnia and depression.